josephrubin/recycle.js/README.md

     "calc":  "modules/calculus.js"
 });
 ```
+The order that you list the modules will not effect their ability to interact with one another.
-#### Load up the modules you have prepared and provide a callback function:
+### Load up the modules you have prepared and provide a callback function
 All code that uses the modules should be placed inside the callback, to make sure that they are loaded before they are needed.
 Do not use this callback in place of a body onload if you need one, since you can never be sure which will occur first.
 >main.js